ARM-software/scmi-tests/README.md

-# System Control and Management Interface - Compliance Suite
+# System Control and  Interface - Compliance Suite

 ## Introduction
 **System Control and Management Interface** (SCMI)  is a set of Operating System-independent software interfaces that are used in system management.